robotix/2020.robotix.in/_events/tesseract.md

 #### General Description and Event Setup

-*   The arena will be a 6x6 grid, with white lines on a black arena.
+*   The arena will be a 5x5 grid, with white lines on a black background.

+*   In Round 1, the arena will have one level, with each node(intersection of white lines) being a safe or an ambush point.

-*   It is a virtual multidimensional arena with multiple levels stacked one on top of the other, aligning perfectly.
+*   Round 2 is a virtual bi-dimensional arena with two levels stacked one on top of the other, aligning perfectly.

 *   Each intersection of white paths, called a node, will have an RFID tag, transmitting integer data.

-*   The data transmitted will be of the format- (level number, number of points of ambush around, above and below it).
-For example, ((1,2), (2,1)) at one node means at the 1st level, there are 2 ambush points all around it and on the 2nd level, there is 1 ambush point all around it.
-(The start node is safe.)
+*   The data transmitted will be of the format- (number of points of ambush around it on Level 1, number of points of ambush around it on Level 2).
+For example, 24 at one node means on the 1st level, there are 2 ambush points around it and on the 2nd level, there are 4 ambush points all around it.
+The start node is safe.

+*   The maximum integer possible integer in the above format is 44, 4 ambush points around the node on level 1 and 4 ambush points around the same node on level 2.

+Note: Ambush points around a node means ambush points in the nodes in front, behind, to the left, right, above, and below that node.

 #### Arena